PaoloStria/desuckering/README.md

 3. 📑 **Refer to the PowerPoint presentation** for a quick overview of objectives, methodology, results, and possible future directions.

 ---

+### 🔄 Model Fine-Tuning

+The provided `best.pt` weights can be used as a starting point for further fine-tuning on new datasets or under different conditions.
+**To improve the detection of suckers (polloni), it is highly recommended to further expand the dataset with additional annotated images containing suckers, especially in varied lighting and environmental conditions.**

 ## 📖 Citation